groonga/groonga/doc/source/reference/commands/table_tokenize.rst

 ``flags``
 """""""""

-It specifies a tokenization customize options.
+Specifies a tokenization customize options.
 You can specify multiple options separated by "``|``".

 The default value is ``NONE``.